django/django/docs/asgi.rst

 * ``receive(channels, block=False)``, a callable that takes a list of channel names as unicode strings, and returns with either ``(None, None)`` or ``(channel, message)`` if a message is available.
-If ``block`` is True, then it will not return until after a built-in timeout or a message arrives; if ``block`` is false, it will always return immediately.
+If ``block`` is True, then it will not return a message arrives (or optionally, a built-in timeout, but it is valid to block forever if there are no messages); if ``block`` is false, it will always return immediately.
 It is perfectly valid to ignore ``block`` and always return immediately, or after a delay;
   ``block`` means that the call can take as long as it likes before returning